Inform, engage, activate.

 - EVENTS: Moments that bring the community together to be inspired, activated or engaged such as public hearings, open houses, community gatherings, and more.
 Key events will be featured in our monthly newsletter.

-- RESOURCES: Find the latest data on wildlife science, summaries and news of developments that affect you, the town's mining history, as well as details on recreation and tourism.
+- RESOURCES: Find the latest data on wildlife science, summaries and news of developments that affect you, note about the town's history, as well as current thoughts on recreation and tourism in the valley.
 Brush up on your definitions of fancy words, acronyms or phrases, and a selection of maps of the areas featured and peruse other key documents.

 CONNECT: Information you need to connect with your local and provincial leaders to make it easy for you to make your voices heard.

 SOCIAL: Follow us on Twitter.